Babu\v{s}ka's paradox in a nonlinear bending-folding model: Introduction

 The locking effect introduced by approximating curved crease lines by polygonal ones and still imposing continuity is confirmed by real and numerical experiments.
 Figure~\ref{fig:paradox_fold_real} shows an experiment with a thin elastic sheet and curved crease line.
 When it is approximated using a simple polygonal curve and continuity is imposed along the entire line, stress concentrations occur at the vertices which are accomponied by piecewise flat deformations in a neighborhood of the crease line.
 Introducing slits along the segments relaxes the situation and the experiment indicates correct convergence.

 The real experiments can be simulated by means of a finite element discretization of the bending-folding model.
 We use a mixed formulation to define a discrete second fundamental form based on the Hellan--Herrman--Johnson element.
-This element has the particular feature that it can be used on curved elements, in contrast to many other finite element methods developed for fourth order problems.
-Figure~\ref{fig:paradox_fold_exp} shows the results of canonical discretizations using curved crease-line approximations, piecewise straight discrete crease lines, and straight crease lines imposing continuity only at the vertices.
+This element has the particular feature that it can be used on curved elements, in contrast to many other finite element methods developed for fourth order problems. \rx{Details of the numerical method are provided in Section~\ref{sec:num_exp}.} Figure~\ref{fig:paradox_fold_exp} shows the results of canonical discretizations using curved crease-line approximations, piecewise straight discrete crease lines, and straight crease lines imposing continuity only at the vertices.
 The deformations obtained with curved and slit approximations are nearly indistinguishable while the one with continuity and straight segments leads to a reduced deformation and stress concentrations at the vertices.